-Nursery to Grade 4
+Nursery to Grade 2

-Students are to report at 8:00 am.
-Those who are dropping their children to school are requested to ensure that they are in school by 8:00 a.m. sharp.
 In case students are late they are required to get a slip from the school reception before going to class.
 It is the parents' responsibility to inform cab drivers if they are coming late to the stop.